temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.
 This allows adding fields in a backward compatible manner.
 A Workflow Type can be registered only once per Worker entity.
-If you try to register multiple Workflow implementations of the same type, you will get an exception.
+If you try to register multiple Workflow implementations of the same type, you get an exception.

 ### `@QueryMethod`